DJM Capital Partners COO Becky Sullivan on Embracing Retail’s Evolution With Technology

 Sullivan: As you grow the company, everyone has their own Excel spreadsheet of something they're tracking, and it's only helpful if you’re sharing that information with everyone else.
 One of our partners introduced us to Honest Buildings and I absolutely loved it because I had tried so many different programs for construction management software.
 When I was brought into the COO role, I looked for something that would be similar to Honest, but solve all of our problems and get us to communicate really well for leasing.
 We evaluated two products and, for the company as a whole, VTS was important for us to be able to communicate together.

 What’s the biggest impact technology is having on your portfolio and asset management processes?

 We’re rolling out our approvals process.
 I’m excited to use it with our Partners instead of Excel spreadsheets and clogging inboxes.
-I’m really excited for this platform.
+I’m really excited about this platform.

 What is your favorite thing about VTS?

-The net effective rent.
+Sullivan: The net effective rent (NER).
 That it does that calculation so easily.
 And the communication — I don’t have to ask where a deal is.
 We’re traveling all over now and I can check the app for regular updates.

 What advice do you have for other COOs and companies just getting started thinking about technology?

 Sullivan: Don't adopt too much technology at one time.
 Slowly introduce people and get as much face time as you can with people on their technology questions rather than talking on the phone.
 People get frustrated and they say “I don’t want to use this program” and if you just sit with them for five minutes, they say “that’s really easy”.
 People have a hard time breaking habits.